 601. Themes in Culture and Society I (5).
-Must be taken in the first two quarters in the MLA program.
-Credit for or concurrent registration in 601 or 602 is prerequisite for all other MLA courses.
+Must be taken by M.L.A. students in the first two quarters when offered.
+Credit for or concurrent registration in MLA 601 or MLA 602 when offered is prerequisite for all other M.L.A. courses.
 Required of all students in the Master of Liberal Arts program.
 It provides the students with an interdisciplinary exploration of culture and society through aesthetics, art, communication, drama, history, literature, music, politics, philosophy, and social movements from ancient times through the seventeenth century.

 602. Themes in Culture and Society II (5).
-Must be taken in the first two quarters in the MLA program.
-Credit for or concurrent registration in 601 or 602 is prerequisite for all other MLA courses.
+Must be taken by M.L.A. students in the first two quarters when offered.
+Credit for or concurrent registration in MLA 601 or MLA 602 when offered is prerequisite for all other M.L.A. courses.
 Required of all students in the Master of Liberal Arts program.
 It provides the student with an interdisciplinary exploration of culture and society through aesthetics, art, communication, drama, history, literature, music, politics, philosophy, and social movements from the seventeenth century to the present.

-610. Studies in Communication (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
+Studies in Communication (5).
+Pr., Completion of or concur-610. rent enrollment in MLA 601 or MLA 602 when offered.
 Period and topic courses in communication, the exact emphasis to be specified at each course offering.
 615. Studies in Philosophy (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
 Period and topic courses in philosophy, the exact emphasis to be specified at each course offering.
 620. Studies in English (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
 Period and topic courses in English, the exact emphasis to be specified at each course offering.
 630. Studies in Fine Arts (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
 Period and topic courses in fine arts, the exact emphasis to be specified at each course offering.
 634. Studies in Music (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
 Period and topic courses in music, the exact emphasis to be specified at each course offering.
 637. Studies in Theatre (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
 Period and topic courses in theatre, the exact emphasis to be specified at each course offering.
-Studies in History (5).
-Pr., Completion of or concurrent enrollment 640. in MLA 601 or 602.
+640. Studies in History (5).
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
 Period and topic courses in history, the exact emphasis to be specified at each course offering.
 650. Studies in Sociology (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
 Period and topic courses in sociology, the exact emphasis to be specified at each course offering.
 660. Studies in Related Disciplines (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
-Period and topic courses from departments and schools outside of the School of Liberal Arts, the exact emphasis to be specified in each course offerina.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
+Period and topic courses from departments and schools outside of the School of Liberal Arts, the exact emphasis to be specified in each course offering.
 670. Directed Readings in Liberal Arts (5).
-Pr., Completion or or concurrent enrollment in MLA 601 or 602.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602.
 Permission of the Liberal Arts Graduate Council and the instructor.

-680. Seminar in Thesis (5).
-Pr., Completion of 30 hours in the MLA program.
+680. Seminar in Thesis (3).
+Pr., Completion of 30 hours in the M.L.A. program.

 A seminar to assist the student in developing a thesis topic, conducting preliminary research, and writing a thesis proposal.
-690. Thesis (10).
-Pr., Completion of all course work in the MLA program and admission to candidacy.